4.9

 XYZ Clothing Co.

-• Assisted in organizing seasonal sales, resulting in a 15% revenue boost.
+• Assisted in organising seasonal sales, resulting in a 15% revenue boost.

 • Played a key role in visual merchandising, drawing attention to new collections and increasing sales by 10%.